An operator is what most customers think of as the taxi company. In law it is the person who is licensed to provide the bookings.

-To do this they will have a place from which they make their bookings and keep records, eg the company office.
+To do this they will have a place from which they make their bookings and keep records.

 What do I need to apply to be licensed as an operator?